 It’s doubtful that Turner foresaw his painting being used as a metaphor for Craig’s Bond becoming increasingly old and unfit for duty, but such is the resonance of his work that it’s still being used in modern-day spy escapades.
 The painting isn’t mentioned again – too much spying and codebreaking to be getting on with.

-As a side note, another Bond film featuring a famous artwork is Dr. No, in which you can spot Goya’s portrait of the Duke of Wellington on the wall of Dr Julius No’s lair – suggesting he had stolen the portrait, which had at that time been stolen in real life from the National Gallery.
+Another Bond film featuring a famous artwork is Dr. No, in which you can spot Goya’s portrait of the Duke of Wellington on the wall of Dr Julius No’s lair – suggesting he had stolen the portrait, which had at that time been stolen in real life from the National Gallery.

 The Thomas Crown Affair